matt611/WordGenerator/README.md

 # Word Generator App

-This is a command line app to generate all the possible english words from a string of charaters.
+This is a command line app to generate all the possible english words from a string of characters.

 ## Usage